In the Morning (Jennifer Lopez song)

-"In the Morning" is a song recorded by American entertainer Jennifer Lopez.
+"In the Morning" is a song recorded by American singer-songwriter Jennifer Lopez.
 It was written by Daniel Rondon, Jackson Foote, James Abrahart, Lopez, Jeremy Dussolliet, Johnny Simpson, Patrick Ingunza, and Tim Sommers, while the production was handled by Foote and Simpson.
 The song was released on November 27, 2020, by Hitco Entertainment and Nuyorican Productions.

 Music video

 The music video for "In the Morning" premiered exclusively on the app Triller.
 It includes scenes of Lopez "wearing nothing but huge angel wings".
 Lopez stated that the video is "full of symbolism about a dark one-sided relationship and the realization that you can’t change anyone else (...)
 Grow your own wings and walk away from anyone or anything that doesn’t truly value all you have to offer."

 Live performances

 Lopez performed the song live for the first time during Dick Clark's New Year's Rockin' Eve with Ryan Seacrest, the annual New Year's Eve television special broadcast by ABC from Times Square, Manhattan, on December 31, 2020.